St. James Park

 Surrounded by Grandeur

-Look around and you'll see the park is nestled among some of San Jose's most venerable buildings - the Santa Clara County Courthouse, Trinity Cathedral, and what used to be the main post office all stand watch over this green space.
+Look around and you'll see the park is surrounded by some of San Jose's most venerable buildings - the Santa Clara County Courthouse, Trinity Cathedral, and what used to be the main post office all stand watch over this green space.

 What You'll Find Today